Brickrouge/Brickrouge.js/README.md

 # Brickrouge.js

 **Brickrouge.js** creates encapsulated and interoperable custom elements—or widgets—from HTML elements.
-Because the HTML is already there, widgets come to life seamlessly for your user, without bump or refresh.
+Because the HTML is already there, widgets come to life seamlessly for the user, without bump or refresh.

 The special attribute `brickrouge-is` is used to recognize Brickrouge widgets from classic HTML elements, it defines the name of the widget factory.

 **Brickrouge.js** is framework agnostic.

 ## Usage